athdeleonardis/html_calculator/README.md

 # html_calculator

 A simple HTML calculator.
-Currently fully implemented with the exception of actually parsing the calculator text.
+Currently fully implemented with left-right parsing of the calculator text.
 The HTML elements have classes to do CSS but currently no CSS has been done.

 # License